BhaveshKapil/Image-Colorization/README.md

 ### 1.3- Generator

-This code implements a U-Net to be used as the generator of our GAN.
-The important thing to understand is that it makes the U-Net from the middle part of it (down in the U shape) and adds down-sampling and up-sampling modules to the left and right of that middle module (respectively) at every iteration until it reaches the input module and output module.
-Look at the following image that made from one of the images in the article to give you a better sense of what is happening in the code:
+This code uses a U-Net as the generator for our GAN.
+The key concept to grasp is that it constructs the U-Net by starting from the middle section (the bottom of the U shape) and progressively adds down-sampling and up-sampling modules on the left and right sides of that central module, respectively, with each iteration until it reaches the input and output modules.
+Take a look at the image below, which was created using one of the images in the article, to get a clearer understanding of the code's functionality.:

 ![unet](./files/unet.png)

-The blue rectangles show the order in which the related modules are built with the code.
-The U-Net we will build has more layers than what is depicted in this image but it suffices to give you the idea.
-Also notice in the code that we are going 8 layers down, so if we start with a 256 by 256 image, in the middle of the U-Net we will get a 1 by 1 (256 / 2⁸) image and then it gets up-sampled to produce a  256 by 256 image (with two channels).
+The blue rectangles indicate the sequence in which the associated modules are constructed using the code.
+The U-Net we are constructing contains a greater number of layers than what is shown in this image, but the image provides a sufficient understanding.
+Additionally, observe in the code that we are descending through 8 layers.
+Therefore, if we begin with a 256 by 256 image, in the center of the U-Net we will obtain a 1 by 1 (256 divided by 2 to the power of 8) image, which is then up-sampled to generate a 256 by 256 image with two channels.

 ```python
 class UnetBlock(nn.Module):